ccdmb/predector/docs/running.md

 In the pipeline ranking output tables we also provide a manual (i.e. not machine learning) ranking score for both effectors `manual_effector_score` and secretion `manual_secretion_score`.
 This was provided so that you could customise the ranking if the ML ranker isn't what you want.

+> NOTE: If you decide not to run specific analyses (e.g. signalp6 or Pfam), this may affect comparability between different runs of the pipeline.

 These scores are computed by a relatively simple linear function weighting features in the ranking table.
 You can customise the weights applied to the features from the command line.